CENTRIX Wood-turning Lathe

 Centrix Page 2 Centrix Page 3

-Also known for their miniature model-engineering lathe, the "Micro", Centric manufactured a most interesting 4.5" x 24" wood lathe with the capacity to mount a number of useful accessories including a bowl-turning attachment, planer, horizontal linisher and saw bench.
-Thought to have been made in the late 1940s or early 1950s the machine had all its main castings in aluminium with steel bedways to mount the tailstock and accessories.
-The simple but effective 20-inch capacity bowl-turning mount was bolted across the headstock end of the bed and the V-belt, driving direct from the motor, was guarded by a large cover at the front.
+Also known for their miniature model-engineering lathe, the "Micro", Centric manufactured a most interesting 4.5" x 24" wood lathe with the capacity to mount a number of useful and apparently very well-made accessories including a bowl-turning attachment, planer, horizontal linisher and saw bench.
+Thought to have been made in the late 1940s or early 1950s the machine had all its main castings in aluminium, though with steel bedways - that stopped short of the headstock - to mount the tailstock and accessories.
+The simple but effective 20-inch capacity bowl-turning mount was bolted across the headstock end of the bed and the V-belt, driving direct from the motor, guarded by a large cover at the front.

 With a 3/8" bore, No. 1 Morse taper spindle ran in adjustable split bronze bearings and carried a 3/4" x 10 t.p.i. left-hand thread outboard (for bowl turning) and a 7/8" x 10 t.p.i to the right.
 Both faceplates were 6-inches in diameter and the tailstock barrel, driven rather simply by a notch cut in its underside locating a boss on the handwheel, also had a No. 1 Morse centre.